unraid/docs/docs/unraid-os/manual/docker-management.md

 ## Prerequisites

-- A system up and running with Unraid 6 and you are connected via a web browser to the Unraid webGui
+- A system up and running with Unraid 6 and you are connected via a web browser to the Unraid WebGUI
 - A share created called "appdata" that will be used to store application metadata (also often referred to as an application's _working set_).
 Strictly speaking you could use any name for the